ojones/blog/content/relics/disney.md

 {{< figure src="/blog/relics/images/Disney-MagicBand.jpg" title="RFID Guest Experience" >}}

 And of course, we had a third party ESB and a third party cron manager.
 Interacting with B2B software was beginning to take up my whole day.
-Working with Java Hibernate was no picnic either, especially when our database schema as changing weekly.
+Working with Java Hibernate was no picnic either, especially when our database schema was changing weekly.
 Yet through challenge comes triumph.
 So I am ever thankful to the stakeholders of the **** project.